 38. ” The Massachusetts Institute of Technology accepts blacks in the top ten percent of students, but at MIT this puts them in the bottom ten percent of the class.”– Thomas Sowell

 39. “One of the most pervasive political visions of our time is the vision of liberals as compassionate and conservatives as less caring.”– Thomas Sowell

 40. “The real goal should be reduced government spending, rather than balanced budgets achieved by ever rising tax rates to cover ever rising spending.”– Thomas Sowell

 41. “Isolation is a recurring factor in poverty and backwardness around the world, whether that is physical isolation or cultural isolation, for any number of particular reasons”– Thomas Sowell

-42. “Languages as Asians, who outnumber them nearly four to one.121 Linguistic diversity is not only a sign of cultural isolation and fragmentation, it contributes to the barriers”– Thomas Sowell
+42. “Africans have about 90 percent as many languages as Asians, who outnumber them nearly four to one.
+Linguistic diversity is not only a sign of cultural isolation and fragmentation, it contributes to the barriers separating African peoples from each other, as well as from the outside world.”— Thomas Sowell

 Thomas Sowell Video

 If you have a chance, its very much worth your time to watch some Thomas Sowell lectures or interviews.
 Thomas Sowell has taught economics, social policy and intellectual history at a variety of institutions including UCLA, Amherst College and Cornell University.
 Most recently he has been a senior fellow at the However institution which is based at Stanford University.

 This interview is an interview about his revised and updated classic book, Basic Economics.